gchq/event-logging-schema/docs/content/en/docs/glossary.md

 A list or rules specifying which users, groups or systems are allowed (or deined) access to a particular object or resource.

+## API

+Application Programming Interface.
+A software interface used with two applications or systems communicate.

 ## CRUD

 Create, Read, Update, Delete.